pnkfelix/pnkfx-blog/source/_drafts/2015-10-27-gc-and-rust-part-0-how-does-gc-work.markdown

-When one says "garbage collector", one usually means a "*tracing* garbage collector": a collector that works by identifying the reachable objects by computing the connected components that include the "roots" of the object graph, i.e. the starting points from which any chain of references originates.
+When one says "garbage collector", one usually means a "*tracing* garbage collector": a collector that works by identifying the reachable objects by computing the connected components that include the "roots" of the object graph.
+(The "roots" are the starting points from which any chain of references must originate in the source program.)

 So, for example, we might have the following set of gc-managed objects (labelled "A" through "F" below),